moxiaoshao/TransitionSketch/final/Readme.md

 ## How to make and run the test

-- Compilations: To compile test codes of TransitionSketch (multithread), just run:
+- Compilations: To compile test codes of AlignSketch (multithread), just run:

   ```shell
   cd TransitionSketch